Peter-Vanderhyde/Funcy/README.md

 - `replace(old, new) -> string` - Replaces substrings.
 - `split(split_str=" ") -> list` - Splits into a list by a separator.
 - `strip(strip_str=whitespace_chars) -> string` - Removes characters from both ends.
+- `toJson() -> dictionary` - Converts a string that is in json format into a dictionary object.
+Pairs well with reading json files.
 - `upper() -> string` - Converts to uppercase.

 ### Instance Functions: